If you’re trying to parent with a toxic ex, you’ve probably hit Google hard trying to find solutions to your problems.

 2. Turn Conflicts into Lessons

-Parallel parenting with a narcissist is never perfect, so your child is likely going to struggle with their other parent’s behaviors.
+Parallel parenting with a toxic ex is never perfect, so your child is likely going to struggle with their other parent’s behaviors.
 Instead of focusing on how your ex acts, turn it into a lesson.

 Your child will experience difficult people at some point in their life – use this opportunity to teach them resiliency!